Enhanced Due Diligence

 When Is Enhanced Due Diligence Required?

-By comparison, an EDD check is much more involved, costly, and time-consuming than a CDD check.
+An EDD check is much more involved, costly, and time-consuming than a CDD check.
 Thus, a risk-based approach is best, where banks, fintechs and other related organizations can decide whether to trigger EDD checks after the customer has been assessed by fingerprinting software.

 - Politically Exposed Persons (PEPs): individuals who are in prominent positions visible to the public, remaining transparent for the sake of public trust